OLC-Bioinformatics/ConFindr/docs/install.md

 ## Installing Using Conda (Recommended)

+ConFindr should be added to bioconda shortly - until then, follow the below steps.

 The easiest way to install the ConFindr script and all of its dependencies is using conda.
 If you don't already have conda installed, instructions can be found [on the conda ReadTheDocs page](https://conda.io/docs/user-guide/install/index.html).

 With conda installed, all you'll need to do is download the ConFindr environment, which as been uploaded to the Anaconda cloud.
 To do this, use this command: